 When the Eire government first passed the National Lottery Act in 1986, the lotto could be born.
 It has since raised funds for a huge array of good causes, aiding everything from sports and education to welfare and national heritage sites since the first draw in March 1988.

 The Irish Lotto is well-established in Ireland.
-Those with a Mark Jarvis account can take part in each of the two draws that take place each week.
 So, here’s everything that you need to know about the Irish Lotto and your chances of winning!

 Our Irish Lotto FAQ – Everything You Need to Know